AnnabelPerry/slim-selection-simulations/README.md

 # slim-selection-simulations
-SLiM simulations described in sections "Test of selection on single variants", "Forward-in-time simulations of selection in the context of European history", and Supplementary Section 2 of Akbari et al. 2026, Nature
+SLiM simulations described in sections "Test of selection on single variants", "Forward-in-time simulations of selection in the context of European history", and SUPPLEMENTARY INFORMATION SECTION 2 of Akbari et al. 2026, Nature

 /scripts
 	Contains scripts for running simulations.
 Note that all necessary parts of